tonymade8/agoric-sdk/packages/marshal/docs/marshal-vs-store-level.md

 In the middle is the lower *Marshal* level of abstraction, which defines the semantics of the language-independent protocol.
 The Marshal level provides the data types and operations used to implement the Store level.
 The Marshal layer provides interoperability both between endpoints of different languages, and between endpoints defining higher layers instead or or in addition to the Store layer.

 On the right is the *JS* level, explaining how these map onto JavaScript language.
 This mapping determines how JavaScript values round trips or not through the protocol.
 Only hardened JavaScript values can be passable.
+This should serve as an example of how to map the protocol onto the concepts of other languages.

 |                | Store Level        | Marshal level                       | JS                                                   |
 | -------------- | ------------------ | ----------------------------------- | ---------------------------------------------------- |